Causal Set Statistics

 The argument.
 The relational invariant network satisfies the mathematical axioms of a causal set — a discrete structure encoding “which events can influence which.”
 The distribution of elements in this network must be Lorentz-invariant (no preferred reference frame at the Planck scale), and the unique distribution with this property is a Poisson process — a completely random sprinkling at the Planck density.
 From this single statistical fact, two predictions emerge:

 The result.
 Both primary predictions of the framework — holographic noise and dark matter granularity — arise from the same Poisson statistics of the causal set, observed at different scales.
-The holographic noise amplitude is uniquely determined to be one-quarter, and the dark matter cutoff follows a Gaussian profile with a characteristic mass scaling as the dark matter particle mass to the negative three-halves power.
+The holographic noise amplitude is an O(1) coefficient with a natural target near one-quarter (suggested by the holographic bound but not rigorously derived), constrained by the Holometer to αH0.24\alpha_H \lesssim 0.24 — placing the natural target in marginal tension with experiment and demanding a first-principles resolution.
+The dark matter cutoff follows a Gaussian profile with a characteristic mass scaling as the dark matter particle mass to the negative three-halves power.

 Why this matters.
 This is the derivation that connects the framework’s most abstract structures (Planck-scale causal networks) to its most concrete experimental predictions (interferometer noise spectra and galaxy formation thresholds).
 The fact that two seemingly unrelated predictions share a single statistical origin is a strong internal consistency check.